primaryodors/primarydock/SCRIPTING.md

-# Peptiditor Documentation
+# Pepteditor Documentation

-Peptiditor: The Scripted Peptide Editor.
+Pepteditor: The Scripted Peptide Editor.

-To run a Peptiditor script, after building PrimaryDock, please use the following command:
+To run a Pepteditor script, after building PrimaryDock, please use the following command:

 ```
-bin/peptiditor path/to/script.pepd
+bin/pepteditor path/to/script.pepd
 ```

 # Variables